paulghaddad/baby_site/src/pages/sensory-activities/index.md

 Here are some sensory box ideas to consider:

-* Kitchen box, which can include an oven mit, spoon (for eating), wooden spoon,  spatula, whisk, and placemat.
+* **Kitchen box**, which can include an oven mit, spoon (for eating), wooden spoon,  spatula, whisk, and placemat.
-* Bathroom box, which can include a roll of toilet paper, toothbrush, floss container, loofa, and a box of tissues.
+* **Bathroom box**, which can include a roll of toilet paper, toothbrush, floss container, loofa, and a box of tissues.
-* Soft-items box, which can include a loofa, pair of socks, wash cloth, and towel.
+* **Soft-items box**, which can include a loofa, pair of socks, wash cloth, and towel.
-* Ball box, which contains toy balls of different colors, shapes, and textures.
+* **Ball box**, which contains toy balls of different colors, shapes, and textures.
-* Toy box, which contains toys and teethers of various colors, shapes, and textures.
+* **Toy box**, which contains toys and teethers of various colors, shapes, and textures.